WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 • Language & Thought

-• Formulating appropriate questions for assessing the readiness levels of learners; enhancing learning and critical thinking in the classroom and assessing learner achievement.
+• Formulating appropriate questions for assessing learners’ readiness levels, enhancing learning and critical thinking in the classroom, and assessing learner achievement.

 • CONCEPTS OF INCLUSIVE EDUCATION AND UNDERSTANDING CHILDREN WITH SPECIAL NEEDS: